 Motion blur – Enables motion blur.
 Note that motion blur depends on how fast the objects are moving, as well as the camera's Shutter settings.
 For more details, see the Motion blur examples below.

-For the images in this example, the following constant settings were used for some parameters: Exposure is on, F-Number is 1.0, Shutter speed is 4000.0, Film speed (ISO) is 100.0, Vignetting is off.
+For the images in this example, the following constant settings were used for some parameters: Exposure is set to Exposure Value, F-Number is 1.0, EV is 7.0, Shutter speed is 125, Vignetting is off.

 In this example, the falling roof tiles are moving faster than the flower pot, which causes the difference in the motion blur effect.

-For the images in this example, the following constant settings were used for some parameters: Exposure is on, Film speed (ISO) is 200.0, and Vignetting is on.
+For the images in this example, the following constant settings were used for some parameters: Exposure is set to Exposure Value, EV is set to 7 and Vignetting is on.

-Exposure – When enabled, the F-number, Shutter speed, and Film speed (ISO) settings will affect the image brightness.
-For more information, see Exposure, Field of View and Focus Distance example below.
+Exposure – Specifies how the F-number, Shutter speed, and Film speed (ISO) settings affect the image brightness.
+For more information, see Exposure, Field of View and Focus Distance example above.

 Vignetting – When enabled, simulates the optical vignetting effect of real-world cameras.
 The strength of the vignetting effect can be specified, where 0.0 is no vignetting and 1.0 is normal vignetting.
 For more information, see Vignetting example below.

 White balance – Allows additional modification of the image output.
 Objects in the scene that have the specified color will appear white in the image.
 Note that only the color hue is taken into consideration; the brightness of the color is ignored.
 There are several presets that can be used, most notably the Daylight preset for exterior scenes.
 For more information, see White Balance example below.

 Temperature (K) – Specifies the temperature (in Kelvins) when White balance is set to Temperature.

 This parameter control the optical vignetting effect of real-world cameras.